Control Flow

 [iter: 0, text: $input, done: false]

--> (!$.done && $.iter < 3) @ {
+-> while (!$.done && $.iter < 3) do {

 $.iter + 1 => $i

-app::process($.text) => $result
+$app.process($.text) => $result

 $result.finished